inURwhey/transparent-talent-monorepo/Documentation/BACKLOG.md

-# Transparent Talent: Product Backlog & Roadmap v1.16
+# Transparent Talent: Product Backlog & Roadmap v1.17

 ## Unrefined Ideas & Brainstorming
 *This section is an inbox for raw ideas.
 During a "Session Summary" they will be refined, scored, and moved into the prioritized backlog below.*
-- **Geocoding for typed locations:** Convert a user's typed address (e.g., "Winter Park, FL") into coordinates.
-- **Reverse Geocoding:** Convert coordinates from the geolocation button into a human-readable city/state to pre-fill the location text field.

 ---